 In this study, 2708 glioma and 2409 meningioma cases from 13 countries were interviewed for cell phone use.

-While this study showed no increased risk of brain tumors with average cell phone use over a ten year period, they was a big jump in risk with heavy users.
-Those who used cell phone than 1640 hours over a ten year period (that is about a half hour a day) and generally used it on the same side of the head had a 40% increase in glioma risk.
+While this study showed no increased risk of brain tumors with average cell phone use over a ten-year period, they were a big jump in risk with heavy users.
+Those who used cell phones for 1640 hours over a ten-year period (that is about a half-hour a day) and generally used it on the same side of the head had a 40% increase in glioma risk.
 (9)